-Welcome!
-Thank you for your interest in the International Crane Foundation (ICF).
-Our education department, staff and volunteers, would be delighted to share the story of ICF and the world’s 15 crane species with you and your group.
-We have a variety of field trips and look forward to working with you and your class, youth group, scout troop, or club.
+School field trips include fun, age-appropriate activities designed to engage students and their teachers.
+Our education department, staff and volunteers, would be delighted to share the story of the International Crane Foundation and the world’s 15 crane species with you and your group.
+We have a variety of field trips and look forward to working with you and your class, youth group, scout troop or club.

-Our education department, staff and volunteers, have extensive experience teaching youth groups and want to provide your students with a tour that is challenging, age-appropriate, and enjoyable.
+Our education department, staff and volunteers have extensive experience teaching youth groups.
+We strive to provide your students with a tour that is challenging, age-appropriate and enjoyable.

 If you would like additional activities taught to meet specific needs, additional fees may apply.
 Examples of non-standard tours for which additional fees may apply include extended interpretive tours, guided hikes, seed collecting opportunities, radio telemetry demonstrations, discussions with crane care specialists or biologists, and presentations.

-Tours are approximately 1.5 hrs. - 2 hrs. in length and will occur rain or shine.
-Students, teachers, and chaperones should be prepared to spend the entire tour outdoors.
-Please encourage students to dress appropriately for the weather (i.e. comfortable, closed-toed shoes; raincoats; jackets; hats and gloves).
+Tours are approximately 1.5 hours – 2 hours in length and will occur rain or shine.
+Students, teachers and chaperones should be prepared to spend the entire tour outdoors.
+Please encourage students to dress appropriately for the weather (i.e. comfortable, closed-toed shoes, raincoats, jackets, hats and gloves).

 If you need to cancel your reservation please provide us with as much advance notice as possible.